Welcome - Bienvenidos - Välkommen

 NEW: At long last, a (preliminary) draft of our paper on bankruptcy and automatic stabilizers.
 Comments welcome!
 Consumer Bankruptcy as Aggregate Demand Management joint with Adrien Auclert.

-REVISED: A draft of our paper on inequality and capital flows Why Does Capital Flow from Equal to Unequal Countries? joint with Sergio de Ferra and Federica Romei.
+REVISED: A draft of our paper on inequality and capital flows Inequality and Capital Flows in Advanced Economies joint with Sergio de Ferra and Federica Romei.

 Calls for Papers